 - You have difficulty qualifying for cards that require good credit.

 Understandably, credit cards for people with fair credit tend to have annual fees, higher APRs and lower credit limits.
 There is no standard credit score range for what counts as “fair credit,” but we’re designating that credit level to credit scores that range from 550 to 640.
-You’re also likely to fall under this category if you have a little to no credit history.
+You’re also likely to fall under this category if you have little to no credit history.

 Barclaycard® Rewards MasterCard® for Average Credit